Donuts, Ausgezogene, Küchle or Bauernkrapfen

 500 grams of clarified butter

-Mix the yeast with 50 grams of sugar and 700 grams of wheat flour in 1 liter of warm milk.
+Mix the yeast with 50 grams of sugar and 700 grams of wheat flour in 1 liter of milk.
+The milk should be lukewarm.

 Cover and let the dough rise for about 15 minutes.

-Then stir in the remaining sugar, eggs, butter, vanilla sugar, lemon juice, plum brandy and baking powder as well as a pinch of salt.
+Then stir in the remaining sugar, eggs, butter, vanilla sugar, lemon juice, plum brandy, baking powder and a pinch of salt.

 Knead in the flour until the dough comes off the bowl.